MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 ## Headers

-Structure your comments using headers.
-Headers segment longer comments, making them easier to read.
+Structure your content using headers.
+Headers segment longer content, making it easier to read.

 Start a line with a hash character `#` to set a heading.
 Organize your remarks with subheadings by starting a line with more hash characters, for example, `####`.
 You can use up to six levels of headings.